NanoScan 2s Si/9/5

 The Silicon NanoScans are available with the following versions of software.
 CLICK HERE for more information on the different versions of NanoScan software.

 NanoScan2s Si Detector 9mm aperture 5µm slits.
 High-resolution head featuring Si detector, 63.5mm diameter head with rotation mount, 9mm entrance aperture, and matched pair of 5 µm wide slits.
-Use from 190nm to wavelengths <1.1µm.
-Not for 1.06µm wavelength.Angebot anfragen
+Use for wavelengths 190nm to 1.1µm.Angebot anfragen

 NanoScan2s Si Detector 9mm aperture 5µm slits.
 High-resolution head featuring Si detector, 63.5mm diameter head with rotation mount, 9mm entrance aperture, and matched pair of 5 µm wide slits.
-Use from 190nm to wavelengths <1.1µm.
-Not for 1.06µm wavelength.
+Use for wavelengths 190nm to 1.1µm.
 Software includes ActiveX automation featureAngebot anfragen

 NSv2 STD to NSv2 PRO Software UpgradePH00417